Things to do |

 Made in Nunnaminster

-In addition to being a centre of learning and training, Nunnaminster was a major centre of art, particularly of embroidery in Anglo-Saxon England
+In addition to being a centre of learning and training, Nunnaminster was a major centre of art, particularly of embroidery in Anglo-Saxon England.

 A maniple and a stole were presented to the shrine of St Cuthbert at Chester-le-Street, Durham, by King Athlestan in 934.
 They were discovered when St Cuthbert’s tomb in Durham Cathedral was opened in 1827 and are now housed in Durham Cathedral Museum.
 The vestments were the work of the sisters of Nunnaminster between 909 and 916 and are recognised as the earliest known examples of Anglo-Saxon embroidery in the country.
 Made of gold and silk thread on a silk backing it uses stem stitch, split stitch and surface couching.
 The design shows influences from other decorative arts especially manuscript painting and it is possible that manuscript artists drew the initial design onto the ground material.